wpfhtl/emacs/README.md

 # Introduction
 Everyday, I use Emacs as the main tool for most of my work, such as
-- organizing folders and documents on my computer;
+- organizing folders and documents on my Mac;
 - editing all kinds of source codes (e.g., _Matlab_, _C/C++_, _Latex_, _Python_, _HTML_, _CSS_);
 - simulating shells for running _Matlab_, _Python_ and _Zsh_;
 - connecting server through _SSH_ and running multiple processes via _Screen_;